-The systems were equilibrated from a fully-stretched (low-entropy) initial configuration of the brush by running a short minimization using the conjugate gradient method (\texttt{min\_style cg}), followed by a dynamics run for $250\ \tau$ with a velocity limit (\texttt{fix nve/limit}) of $1\ \sigma$ per timestep.
-Unlike the production runs (where a Nosé-Hoover thermostat is used), the equilibration is performed with a Langevin thermostat (\texttt{fix langevin}) with a temperature of $1.7\ \epsilon/K_{\rm B}$ and a damping parameter of $10\ \tau$.
-This was followed by a longer dynamics run for $5000\ \tau$ without the limit and a less viscous Langevin thermostat (damping parameter of $100\ \tau$) that cools the system down to a temperature of $0.85\ \epsilon K_{\rm B}^{-1}$.
+The systems were equilibrated by a short energy minimization using the conjugate gradient method (\texttt{min\_style cg}), followed by a dynamics run for $250\,\tau$ with a displacement limit (\texttt{fix nve/limit}) of $1\,\sigma$ per timestep.
+The equilibration is performed with a Langevin thermostat (\texttt{fix langevin}) with a temperature of $1.7\,\epsilon/k_{\rm B}$ and a damping parameter of $10\,\tau$.
+This was followed by a longer dynamics run for $5000\,\tau$ without the limit and a less viscous Langevin thermostat (damping parameter of $100\,\tau$) that cooled the system down to a temperature of $0.85\,\epsilon / k_{\rm B}$.
 This procedure was chosen to equilibrate the polymer brush system as efficiently as possible.
 In these equilibration runs, a time step of $0.005\,\tau$ was used.

-A production run of the polymer in a vacuum was then run for $10^4\ \tau$, during which density and stress anisotropy profiles over $z$ where output.
-Additional runs where either a slab or a droplet of solvent were deposited on top of the polymer were performed after the simulation of the polymer in a vacuum.
-These simulations were run for $10^5\ \tau$, while for the slab simulations density and stress anisotropy profiles (over $z$) are output again, and for the droplet simulations 2D density profiles (over $x$ and $z$) were output.